OMW Lancer Review – OMG this is good.

 It goes without saying that changing to 6″ wheels or even street wheels will increase torque while lowering the peak speed.
 Plus, using smaller wheels will make carving more enjoyable and the board more responsive.

-Verdict of the OMW Calvary:
+Verdict of the OMW Cavalry :

-The OMW Calvary is a high-end, two-in-one carbon fiber electric skateboard that performed brilliantly overall.
+The OMW Cavalry is a high-end, two-in-one carbon fiber electric skateboard that performed brilliantly overall.
 It was built incredibly well, has excellent specs for the price, and has a fantastic ride that emphasizes comfortability at high speeds.

 top down photo of the On my way!
 Calvary

-We would suggest the OMW Calvary as the board for you if you’re looking for the most comfortable carbon fiber 2-in-1 for fast riding.
+We would suggest the OMW Cavalry as the board for you if you’re looking for the most comfortable carbon fiber 2-in-1 for fast riding.
 Yes, it could have a nicer-looking grip tape design, and yes, it wasn’t groundbreaking in value proposition.
-But other than that, everything about Calvary is pretty perfect.
+But other than that, everything about Cavalry is pretty perfect.
 It matches any of its competitors in specs while delivering a riding experience that’s smoother and comfortable, thanks in no small part to the flexible carbon fiber deck.

 As long as you aren’t looking for adrenaline rushes, you will love this board.